MatDupas/Easy-MsfVenom/README.md

 Easy-MsfVenom

-**Goal**: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.
+**Goal: search, generate & deliver payloads in an quick and easy way

+Be as simple as possible BUT with all msfvenom payloads.**

-* Ever lost time Searching the right MSFpayload ?
+* Ever lost time searching the right MSFpayload ?
 Use the fast filter.
-* Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it for you or ask for info.
+* Tired of inputing your IP, and defaults settings ?
+Let Easy-MsfVenom do it for you or ask for info.
 * Want only stageless  payloads (`-s`) ?
 Only Meterpreter ones (`-m`)?
-* want more complex options ? want a hidden_tcp ? use `-k or --keyword` argument.
+* Want more complex options ?
+Want a hidden_tcp ? use `-k or --keyword` argument.

 ![Easy-MsfVenom-screenshot](https://user-images.githubusercontent.com/26366683/137700327-d5e44686-6be7-4214-b8d9-de4edd67b93a.png)

 #  Features
-* fast search through all Venom payloads
+* fast search through all Venom payloads.
 * filter by Meterpreter / Bind / Reverse / architecture ...
-* integrated easy delivery
+* integrated easy delivery:
-	- Http server for Bind shells
+	- Http server for Bind shells.
-* Integrated listener for Reverse shells
+* Integrated listener for Reverse shells:
-	- launch of Msfconsole handler for Metasploit payloads
+	- launch of Msfconsole handler for Metasploit payloads.
-	- Launch of netcat listener for other payloads
+	- Launch of netcat listener for other payloads.

 # Usage

 **Note: By default, if omitted, we'll get `x86  bind staged payloads`**

-- Some classics :
-  - Meterpreter Windows(x86) Bind_TCP payloads:
-    ```bash
-    ./Easy-MsfVenom.py  -t win -m
-    ```
-  - Meterpreter Windows(x86) Reverse TCP payloads:
-    ```bash
-    ./Easy-MsfVenom.py  -t win -m -r
-    ```

-- Want Minimum arguments and get interactive completion :
+- **Interactive Mode:**
   - Win shells /payloads :
     ```bash
     ./Easy-MsfVenom.py  -t win